-All questions should be emailed to Dr. Michael A. Cotter (firstname.lastname@example.org).
-Before emailing a question, please check that your question has not already been answered in the FAQ section.
-All email enquiries will be responded to ASAP and the questions and answers will be published here .
+All questions should be emailed to the Organisers.
+Before emailing a question, please check that your question has not already been answered below.
+All email enquiries will be responded to ASAP and the questions and answers will be published here.

 The official name of Kangaroo Maths is “Kangourou sans Frontières” or "KSF" for short.

-Why is it called after an Australian animal?
+Why is it called after an Australian marsupial?

 How did it get the French name “Kangourou sans Frontières”?

 Two French teachers, Dr. André Deledicq and Dr. Jean Pierre Boudine ran a similar Mathematics contest in France, in 1991, under the name "Kangaroo without Borders" (Kangourou sans Frontières or KSF) in recognition of the work of Dr. Peter O'Holloran.

 KSF is aimed at students aged 7-18 years.